 Participants and self-report

-Participants (18-62 years old, right-handed, no neurological or unstable medical conditions) were recruited from the community and compensated ($25.00/hour), using a protocol approved by the Partners HealthCare Human Research Committee.
+Participants (18-62 years old, right-handed, no neurological or unstable medical conditions) were recruited from the community and compensated ($25/hour), using a protocol approved by the Partners HealthCare Human Research Committee.
 Participants were screened by phone or online, and we assessed psychiatric history with the MINI International Neuropsychiatric Interview, version 6.0 (31), and also administered the Beck Depression Inventory II (BDI-II; 32).
 Controls had to report no current or past psychiatric conditions.
-Depressed adults had to report current depression, no history of other DSM-IV Axis I diagnosis (except secondary generalized anxiety, social anxiety, and specific phobia due to high comorbidity with MDD), no medication use in the past two weeks (six weeks for fluoxetine, six months for neuroleptics), and a BDI-II score ≥ 14.
+Depressed adults had to report current depression, no history of other DSM-IV Axis I diagnosis (except generalized anxiety, social anxiety, and specific phobia secondary to MDD), no medication use in the past two weeks (six weeks for fluoxetine, six months for neuroleptics), and a BDI-II score ≥ 14.
 Thirty-four controls and 26 depressed adults completed the ERP session.
 Data from 10 controls and 2 depressed adults were excluded due to excessive artifacts (see below), leaving 24 individuals per group.

 We also administered the Mood and Anxiety Symptom Questionnaire (MASQ; 33), the Ruminative Responses Scale (RRS; 34), and the Pittsburgh Sleep Quality Index (PSQI; 35).
 The Wechsler Test of Adult Reading (WTAR; 36) was used to assess IQ.
 One depressed participant did not complete the PSQI.